Why You Should Take Heed of the Warning From a ‘Mini-Stroke’

 But you’ll have to do your part to prevent a stroke, as well.
-In addition to taking your medications as prescribed, follow your doctor’s lead in developing an exercise program tailored to your individual capabilities, with a goal of getting at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous exercise a week.
-You’ll also need to adopt a heart- and brain-healthy eating pattern, focusing on consumption of fruits, vegetables, whole grains, legumes, low-fat/fat-free dairy, and lean protein sources (like fish and skinless poultry), while minimizing your intake of saturated fats, added sugars and refined carbohydrates.
+In addition to taking your medications as prescribed, follow your doctor’s lead in developing an exercise program tailored to your individual capabilities.
+Your goal should be getting at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous exercise a week.
+You’ll also need to adopt a heart- and brain-healthy eating pattern.
+This should focus on fruits, vegetables, whole grains, legumes, low-fat/fat-free dairy, and lean protein sources (like fish and skinless poultry).
+And you should minimizing your intake of saturated fats, added sugars and refined carbohydrates.

 “If you are diagnosed with a TIA or stroke, it’s important to be very aggressive in managing your risk factors,” Dr. Khawaja says.
 “This is something that’s lifelong.
-It’s not just something that happens early after a TIA, but also after a year, two years, five years and so on that you continue to have follow-up with your doctors to ensure that all of your risk factors are well controlled.
+It’s not just something that happens early after a TIA, but also after a year, two years, five years and so on.
+That means you need to continue to have follow-up with your doctors to ensure that all of your risk factors are well controlled.
 So, know what your risk factors are, and don’t minimize the importance of a healthy lifestyle.”

 This article originally appeared in Cleveland Clinic Men’s Health Advisor.